Accessible Adventures: North Carolina Fun for Travelers of All Abilities

 New BernSee on mapSee on map

-A wheelchair-accessible riverwalk frames six-acre Union Point Park at the confluence of the Trent and Neuse rivers.
+A wheelchair-accessible riverwalk frames 6-acre Union Point Park at the confluence of the Trent and Neuse rivers.
 It’s a peaceful break from downtown and a lively one during free concerts at the gazebo.
 Nature enthusiasts love bird-watching while fish jump out of the water.
 Down the street, the North Carolina History Center provides wheelchairs to transport visitors through exhibits about coastal geography, early settlers and more.
 Plus all videos have captions.

 12 Havens Gardens Park